 - i.
-The plan, typical details and sections called for in 7.3.1.(a)iii.g. should show height of wall/fencing, material & construction method, any accessories (such as lights, security apparatus, wildlife bridges, signage etc.) and distances from roads and road verges. - ii.
-Boundary walls, fencing and gateways should be in keeping generally with a visually neutral architectural character, designed simply, and remain visually permeable as far as possible. - iii.
-High, solid or palisade-type walling, and any form of precast panel type fencing is inappropriate and should be avoided. - iv.
-Low walling where used should be plastered /painted with earth tones, in line with the approved general materials and finishes recommendations contained in the Architectural Guidelines (see 7.3.1.(a)i). - Where security fencing is required, it should be screened with trees or hedging.
+Boundary walls, fencing and gateways should be in keeping generally with a visually neutral architectural character, designed simply, and remain visually permeable as far as possible. - ii.
+High, solid or palisade-type walling, and any form of precast panel type fencing is inappropriate and should be avoided. - iii.
+Where security fencing is required, it should be screened with trees or hedging.